KaRtHiK-56/KaRtHik-56/README.md

 Name - 😍 Karthik 😉

 # 💫 About Me:
-Self-driven and Aspiring Engineer, Currently involved myself in the stream of Artificial intelligence.Passionate and Thriving Engineer Who Can Apply Techniques for data driven decision making and Knowledge to Develop and Solve Real-World Industry Problem by Adding Value to it.

-I am an optimistic, hardworking, and enthusiastic person looking forward to a good and challenging platform to showcase my skills and learn from new perspective.
-Whatever goals I set or be given, I ensure to complete them within the stipulated time.
-An Organized and motivated person able to apply time management and organizational skills in various environments.
+Self-driven and Aspiring Engineer with a keen focus on Artificial Intelligence.
+Demonstrated dedication and enthusiasm toward applying data-driven decision-making techniques to solve real-world industry challenges.
+Equipped with the knowledge and skills to add substantial value through the development and implementation of innovative solutions.
+Committed to contributing to the advancement of the field and making a meaningful impact on the industry.

+I am a driven and optimistic individual eagerly seeking a dynamic and demanding platform to demonstrate my skill set while gaining fresh insights.
+I look at every task with diligence, making sure that the set objectives are completed.
+My strong organizational and time management abilities empower me to excel across diverse settings.

-My skills are concentrated in the area of Python, Artificial intelligence, statistics,MySQL,GUI(tkinter),Data analysis,Machine learning,Deep learning and web development(HTML,CSS, BOOTSTRAP).
+My expertise lies within the domain of Python, Artificial Intelligence, Data Analysis, and Machine Learning.

-My final year project:
+Technical Proficiencies:

+* Python 3
+* Statistics
+* MySQL
+* Data Analytics
+* Machine Learning
+* GenerativeAI
+* PowerBI

-Early warning heart disease prediction system using machine learning.
+For my culminating project during the final year of my studies, I developed an Early warning heart disease prediction system utilizing machine learning to predict heart disease.

-Also did a few mini projects in machine learning
+Additionally, I have successfully completed various projects in machine learning,

-1. Layoff Data analysis
+1. Layoffs Data Analysis
-2. stock market prediction
-3. Customer segmentation
+2. Israel vs Hamas Data Analysis
+3. Auto ML WebAPP
-4. Customer review classification
+4.
 In web development
 1. Recent trends happening in industries regarding layoff.
 2. personal portfolio